Written by Tenley Haraldson.

 Different Care Instructions for Different Fabrics

 Cleaning methods for different upholstery fabrics vary greatly, so it’s important to understand the universal cleaning code(s) listed on the couch’s tag.
-You may have also received specific cleaning instructions from the furniture store.
-If there is no tag and you didn’t get instructions from the store, then you can possibly call the store and ask.

 Get the best tips from the cleaning obsessed.